davestj/SqlBake/README.md

 **SqlBake** is developed and maintained by David St John at [DevOps ToolSmiths](https://devops-toolsmiths.com/).

-For bug reports, feature requests, or contributions, please visit the [SqlBake GitHub repository](https://github.com/davestj/SqlBake).
+For bug reports, help testing and project colab, feature requests, or contributions, please visit the [SqlBake GitHub repository](https://github.com/davestj/SqlBake).